pb319/Segment-Stream/README.md

 ![Image](https://github.com/user-attachments/assets/b7a39b45-9abd-41f3-a9ec-1289e7fd7ec0)
 The the above consolidated grouped-barplot depicts the following:

-### The above consolidated grouped-barplot depicts the following:

 | **Features**   | **Central Tendency**                                                                                                                                                                                                                   | **Measure of Dispersion**                                                                                                              |
 |----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|